brainiak/rtcloud-projects/mindeye/docs/quickstart_simulation.md

 # Quickstart for Simulated Real-Time MindEye
-Quickly set up and run simulated real-time image reconstruction using MindEye on pre-collected data.
+Set up and run simulated real-time image reconstruction using MindEye on pre-collected data.

-## Overview
+## Introduction
-This quickstart guide will walk you through the setup to start producing real-time reconstructions using MindEye with data streaming using RT-Cloud.
-This assumes you have completed the setup instructions in the [README](../README.md) and are able to run MindEye in standalone form (without RT-Cloud).
+This quickstart guide will walk you through the setup to start producing real-time reconstructions using MindEye with a GPU.
+This notebook uses pre-collected data to reproduce the real-time-compatible preprocessing and analysis previously performed in a real-time scan.
+This isolates the MindEye functionality from RT-Cloud, which enables real-time data streaming from an fMRI scanner.

-After you have completed the setup instructions above, you are ready to run real-time MindEye in simulation by running the Jupyter notebook at `scripts/mindeye.ipynb`.

-We recommend starting with this step before proceeding to integrate MindEye with RT-Cloud, which requires a more involved setup.
+This assumes you have completed the setup instructions in the [README](../README.md).
+We recommend starting here to understand the preprocessing and analysis pipeline before proceeding to integrate MindEye with RT-Cloud, which requires a more involved setup.
-* This notebook uses pre-collected data to reproduce the real-time-compatible preprocessing and analysis using a GPU
-* This is to test real-time MindEye without any dependency on RT-Cloud, which allows you to stream fMRI data

 ## Detailed Pipeline
 This is a description of the algorithm that we use to perform real-time image reconstructions and retrievals.
 We perform real-time analysis on Princeton subject 005 session 06.
 Our training data consists of subject 005 sessions 01-03 (sessions 04-05 were used for other purposes).